jimmejardine/qiqqa-open-source/README.md

 This version includes **every** feature available in [Commercial Qiqqa](qiqqa.com), including Premium and Premium+.

+The original Qiqqa website [is now here](https://jimmejardine.github.io/qiqqa-open-source-website/), and can be edited [here on GitHub](https://github.com/jimmejardine/qiqqa-open-source).

 > Unfortunately we have had to **remove the web cloud sync** ability as that involves storage costs.
 Users are encouraged to migrate their Web Libraries into Intranet libraries, and **use Google Drive or Dropbox** as the 'sync point' for those libraries.